mmabey/mmabey.github.io/cse469s19/paper_report.md

 ### High-level tips:

 1. There is no point presenting if others cannot understand what you are talking about.
-Make the audience understand what this paper tries to do before showing them how the paper does it.
+Help the audience understand what this paper tries to do before showing them *how the paper does it*.

 2. You do not have to present difficult technical contributions of the paper.
 You should digest the technical contributions and summarize in you own language and represent in a logical way.